briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     the liability shown thereon.
 The penalty shall not exceed $150 for each failure.

+        1. _(a)_ For tax years ending on or before December 31, 2022, with
+        respect to returns other than estimated income tax returns, the Municipality may impose a penalty of $25 for each failure to timely file each return, regardless of the liability shown thereon for each month, or any fraction thereof, during which the return remains unfiled regardless of the liability shown thereon.

+        2. _(b)_ For tax years ending on or after January 1, 2023, with respect to returns other than estimated income tax returns, the Municipality may impose a penalty not exceeding $25 for each failure to timely file each return, regardless of the liability shown thereon, except that the Municipality shall abate or refund the penalty assessed on a taxpayer’s first failure to timely file a return after the taxpayer files that return.\
+        (Ord.
+2023-72.
+Passed 11-13-23.)

 4. _(D)_ Nothing in this section requires the Municipality to refund or credit any penalty, amount of interest, charges, or additional fees that the Municipality has properly imposed or collected before January 1, 2016.